Locally Differentially Private Analysis of Graph Statistics: Algorithms

 Algorithm~\ref{alg:k-stars} shows the one-round algorithm for $k$-stars.
 It takes as input a graph $G$ (represented as neighbor lists $\bma_1, \ldots, \bma_n \in \{0,1\}^n$), the privacy budget $\epsilon$, and a non-negative integer $\td_{max} \in \nnints$.

 The parameter $\td_{max}$ plays a role as an upper-bound on the maximum degree $d_{max}$ of $G$.
 Specifically, let $d_i \in \nnints$ be the degree of user $v_i$; i.e., the number of ``$1$''s in her neighbor list $\bma_i$.
 In line 3, user $v_i$ uses a function (denoted by \texttt{GraphProjection}) that performs graph projection \cite{Day_SIGMOD16,Kasiviswanathan_TCC13,Raskhodnikova_arXiv15} for $\bma_i$ as follows.
-If $d_i$ exceeds $\hd_{max}$, it randomly generates a permutation of $1,\ldots,n$ (the random seed can be different from user to user).
-Then it selects $\hd_{max}$ neighbors from her neighbor list $\bma_i$ in the order of the permutation.
-For example, if $n=6$, $\bma_1=(0,1,0,1,1,1)$, $\td_{max}=3$, and the permutation is $2,3,4,1,6,5$, then it selects the second, fourth, and sixth users; i.e., $\bma_1$ becomes $\bma_1=(0,1,0,1,0,1)$ after the graph projection.
+If $d_i$ exceeds $\td_{max}$, it randomly selects $\td_{max}$ neighbors out of $d_i$ neighbors; otherwise, it uses $\bma_i$ as it is.
 This guarantees that each user's degree never exceeds $\td_{max}$; i.e., $d_i \leq \td_{max}$ after line 4.

 After the graph projection, user $v_i$ counts the number of $k$-stars $r_i \in \nnints$ of which she is a center (line 5), and adds the Laplacian noise to $r_i$ (line 6).
 Here, since adding one edge results in the increase of at most $\binom{\td_{max}}{k-1}$ $k$-stars, the sensitivity of $k$-star counts for user $v_i$ is at most $\binom{\td_{max}}{k-1}$ (after graph projection).
 Therefore, we add $\Lap(\frac{\Delta}{\epsilon})$ to $r_i$, where $\Delta = \binom{\td_{max}}{k-1}$ and for $b \in \nnreals$ $\Lap(b)$ is a random variable that represents the Laplacian noise with mean $0$ and scale $b$.
 The final answer of Algorithm~\ref{alg:k-stars} is simply the sum of all the noisy $k$-star counts.
 We denote this algorithm by \alg{LocalLap$_{k\star}$}.